ErShubham2908/SushantUIUX-2025/Readme.md

 -   **Responsive design:** By understanding how box model properties interact, you can create layouts that adapt to different screen sizes.
 -   **Consistent visual appearance:** The box model ensures a consistent way for browsers to render elements across different platforms.

 **Q1. calculate height and width of card, in box-sizing border box, height is 300px, width is 350px, border, margin and padding is 20px each.**
 **Q2.
 Calculate the total width 450px and height 250px of the box model, including all aspects of padding 15px, border 3px, and margin 20px.**
 **Q3.
 Calculate the total width 300px and height 250px of the box model (content area, padding-left/top 20px, padding-right/bottom 30px, border 5px, and margin 10px), considering box-sizing: border-box;**

 ---
+12th March '2025
+## Git & Github setup
+1. open cmd and write git --version.
+2. download git.
+3. install git.
+4. close cmd, and again it, write git --version.
+5. create an account on GitHub.com.
+6. Verify your email.
+7. connect your GitHub account with local git (only once)
+	7.1. git config --global user.name "Your Name"
+	7.2. git config --global user.email "your_email@example.com"

+8. some common commands
+	A.   - initialized your git (use once while creating repo)
+	B. git add . - add all files and folders (use every time you update your repo)
+	C. git commit -m "Message" - commit all changes (use every time on your updation)
+	D. git remote add origin (your repo link) (use once while creating your repo)
+	E. git push origin master (use every time on your updation)

+---